25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

     public InvalidDepartmentException(string message, Exception inner) : base(message, inner) { }

     // A constructor is needed for serialization when an
-    // exception propagates from a remoting server to the client. protected InvalidDepartmentException(System.Runtime.Serialization.SerializationInfo info,
+    // exception propagates from a remoting server to the client protected InvalidDepartmentException(System.Runtime.Serialization.SerializationInfo info,
         System.Runtime.Serialization.StreamingContext context) : base(info, context) { }
 }